abhik92/abhik92.github.io/index.md

 ## What am I good at

-Experienced with building large scale microservices-based applications and distrbuted systems.
+Experienced with building microservices-based applications and large scale distributed systems.
 My recent hands-on experience has been in C++, Python, Javascript, Kafka and RabbitMQ.
 I am good with numbers and remembering data.

 Have been an avid tennis fan since childhood and play in a few recreational leagues in New York while at the same time trying to better my skiing skills.